United States Department of Defense: Criticism of finances

 In the latest Center for Effective Government analysis of 15 federal agencies which receive the most Freedom of Information Act requests, published in 2015 (using 2012 and 2013 data, the most recent years available), the DoD earned 61 out of a possible 100 points, a D− grade.
-While it had improved from a failing grade in 2013, it still had low scores in processing requests (55%) and their disclosure rules (42%).
+While it had improved from a failing grade in 2013, it still had low scores in processing requests (55%) and disclosure rules (42%).